cdouglas/iceberg/vldb/schedule.md

 * Other data in the root JSON is 10kb
 * Append latency is identical to write latency
 * Services are a PITA and we don't want to run them
+* Disable caching?
+Object size latency-sensitive?
+Be careful to make sure we get wins

 <p>&nbsp;</p>